iqra3786/project-productsManagementGroup25/README.md

-# project-productsManagementGroup25
+# project- E-Commerce ShopMate

-Project - Products Management
 Key points
 In this project we will work feature wise.
 That means we pick one object like user, book, blog, etc at a time.
 We work through it's feature.
 The steps would be:
 We create it's model.
 We build it's APIs.
 We test these APIs.
-We deploy these APIs.
-We integrate these APIs with frontend.
-We will repeat steps from Step 1 to Step 5 for each feature in this project.

 This project is divided into 4 features namely User, Product, Cart and Order.
 You need to work on a single feature at a time.
 Once that is completed as per above mentioned steps.
 You will be instructed to move to next Feature.
 In this project we are changing how we send token with a request.
 Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as Bearer token.
 Create a group database groupXDatabase.
 You can clean the db you previously used and resue that.